 Face it, lodging is not for everyone.
 Lucky for you the Vail Valley offers numerous options for Camping and even Hostel accommodations.
 If you like to stay and play to the beat of your own drum then check out some recommendations below.

-The Bunkhouse, a boutique hostel and suites, is a unique lodging experience for mountain enthusiasts who value affordability, and community.
+The Bunkhouse, a boutique hostel, is a unique lodging experience for mountain enthusiasts who value affordability, and community.
 The Bunkhouse offers a warm, comfortable, clean, and hip atmosphere for travelers who spend money on cool adventures, not on expensive hotels.
-Complimentary breakfast, coffee, and linens provided.
+Linens provided.

 Visit vailbunkhouse.com for more info!